Reflecting Upon Irreducible Mind

 theories.
 Perhaps the most bizarre ideas that we humans have come up with

 have been the theory of relativity and the theory of quantum mechanics.
-And

-ever found...
+we ever found...
 When it comes to the issue of consciousness, my own present

 intellectual persuasion is Brahmanist Panpsychism, a position that seems